mematt/ml4calibrated450k/README.md

 ## A worked example to perform hyperparameter tuning for the random forests (tRF) algorithm and post-processing it with multinomial ridge regression (MR)

 Below, we present the steps needed to perform hyperparameter tuning for the RF classifier including its calibration with MR (tRF<sub>BS | ME | LL</sub> + MR) and its final performance evaluation.

+*Codes for the remaining ML-classifiers and calibration algorithms will be uploaded when the review process is finished.*

 ### 3. Load data sets & objects